Monash Abroad Partner University Exchange

-- Once you are ready, download and complete the Monash Abroad application form (pdf, 1.6MB) for Outbound Exchange students.
+Once you are ready, download the Monash Abroad application form (pdf, 1.6MB) for Outbound Exchange students.

-- Your study plan is the list of units you plan to study while on exchange, and forms part of your application.
-While the study plan sits within your application form, you need to have it approved and signed off by your course management office before you can submit the form and supporting documentation to Monash Abroad Malaysia.
-The submission deadline to your school is usually a month before the Monash Abroad application deadline.
+Your study plan is the list of units you plan to study while on exchange, and forms part of your application.
+While the study plan sits within your application form, you need to have it approved and signed off by your CMO/School before you can submit the form and supporting documentation to Monash Abroad Malaysia.

 When creating your study plan you should consider the following:

-- Your selected partner university as they each offer different units at different levels and the units are sometimes not taught entirely in English.
+- Your selected partner university may offer different units at different levels and the units are sometimes not entirely taught in English.

-- The units you need to study are offered:
+- The units you want to study are offered:

 - to satisfy your Monash degree

 - at the level you are studying (undergraduate and/or postgraduate)